 Our sixth formers also have the opportunity to enjoy a wide range of residential trips and activities.
 Recent trips have included a tour of the battlefields of France, a visit to the geysers and glaciers in Iceland and a cultural trip to Italy.

 There are also activities much closer to home; pupils can help our younger pupils in the Prep School by listening to them read, assisting in swimming sessions, running games in our after school club or acting as a sports leader.
 This helps develop their CV as well as giving them valuable experience.
-Our sixth form girls also traditionally organise a Summer Ball which takes place in a sumptuous marquee in our gardens, perform a sixth form panto for younger pupils at Christmas and conduct visitor tours on Open Days.
+Our sixth formers also traditionally perform a sixth form panto for younger pupils at Christmas and conduct visitor tours on Open Days.

-We encourage our girls to get fully involved in all aspects of school life and firmly believe the old saying that the more you put into life the more you get out of it.
-We hope that every girl will find something to enjoy and be part of in the sixth form.
+We encourage our pupils to get fully involved in all aspects of school life and firmly believe the old saying that the more you put into life the more you get out of it.
+We hope that every pupil will find something to enjoy and be part of in the sixth form.